 When going through the process of joining a new cryptocurrency exchange, you want to be sure that the platform is safe and secure.
 After all, you will be depositing your own money.
 Cryptocurrency exchanges have a poor history when it comes to keeping customer funds safe, and Bitstamp is not immune from this.

 In fact, in 2015 the Bitstamp servers were hacked by bad actors, subsequently stealing more than 19,000 Bitcoin.
 In today’s money, that amounts to approximately $95 million in customer funds.
 The Bitstamp exchange was also hacked the year before, however, the criminals didn’t manage to get away with any funds at the time.

 With that being said, we cannot endorse Bitstamp when it comes to safety, as your funds are potentially at risk of a future hack.
-On the contrary, by using a heavily regulated platform such as eToro, your funds are safe.
+On the contrary, by using a platform such as Coinbase, your funds are safe.

 Bitstamp security measures

 Here is what Bitstamp have installed to keep customer funds safe.